Niall Garbh O'Donnell: Post-war (1603–1607)

 Mountjoy was now weary of Niall's insubordinate behaviour.
 Niall was arrested, on Mountjoy's orders, in Derry.
 Niall justified his inauguration by pointing out to Docwra that "you know the whole country of Tyrconnell was long since promised me, and many services that I have done, that I think have deserved it, but I saw that I was neglected, and therefore I have righted myself, by taking the cattle, and people, that were my own, and to prevent others, have made myself O'Donnell; now by this means the country is sure unto me".
 After three days in confinement, Niall escaped to a thick wood where he assembled his forces.
 Rory and Docwra pursued him, capturing his cattle and starving or killing many of his followers.
 Niall eventually gave himself up and was allowed to proceed to London "to solicit pardon for his offences, and to obtain the reward for his service and aid to the crown of England".
 Docwra advised on Niall's execution or imprisonment, but Niall still had several supporters at court.
 On 30 May, Niall sailed to Holyhead with Mountjoy and Tyrone on their journey to meet Elizabeth I's newly-crowned successor James I.

 Niall's actions against the state damaged his relations with the government.
 Rory was raised to the peerage as 1st Earl of Tyrconnell—effectively the lordship—and granted ownership of the majority of Tyrconnell.
-Niall was granted land in east Tyrconnell which he owned prior to the outbreak of war.
+Niall was granted 13,000 acres of land in east Tyrconnell which he owned prior to the outbreak of war.
 The Crown reserved the right to build further castles in Tyrconnell.
 The division of land failed to satisfy either Niall or Rory.
+Rory called Lifford "the only jewel" which he had.
 Niall returned to Tyrconnell with a strong feeling of betrayal.
-He smugly refused to register his land grant (though he retained the land in practice).
+He refused to register his land grant (though he retained the land in practice).
 For the next few years, he continued his vendetta with Tyrone and Rory and engaged in land disputes with both men.